 Dan Chilcote understands what it takes to be part of a championship team, and to strive for academic excellence.

 The Jackson, Mich. native believes that his experience with the Ferris State University Bulldog men’s basketball program, and in the classroom, as a student in the Honors program will support his desire to become a doctor, and pursue a career in emergency medicine.
-A major highlight of his Ferris experience will occur when he graduates as part of the College of Arts and Sciences ceremony on Friday, May 6.
+A major highlight of his Ferris experience will occur when he graduates as part of the College of Arts, Sciences and Education ceremony on Friday, May 6.

 Chilcote said he came to this career decision as a youngster, prior to entering Jackson Lumen Christi High School.